aheald-quadball/us-quadball-rulebook/rulebook.md

 The player area is a rectangle enclosing the pitch with the pitch at its center.

 A. This rectangle is:
 i.
 48 yards wide and 72 yards long.
 B. The player area must be clear of obstacles and dangerous terrain.
 i.
 No non-tournament specific obstructions, such as spectators, may be set up within the player area.
 C. During gameplay, the player area is reserved for:
 i.
-Players on the active roster of the teams in play.

-ii.
-Referees and officials assigned to the game currently in play.

-iii.Tournament staff are given access to the player area (at their own risk) at the discretion of the head referee or tournament director.

-iv.
-Team staff as designated in 1.1.2.
-Team staff.
+Players on the active roster of the teams in play. ii.
+Referees and officials assigned to the game currently in play. iii.Tournament staff are given access to the player area (at their own risk) at the discretion of the head referee or tournament director. iv.
+Team staff (as designated in 1.1.2.
+Team staff).
 D. No spectators may enter the player area.
 E. Tournaments may apply to gameplay for a waiver to use a field with a player area 48 yards wide and 54 yards long.

 2.1.10.
 Field markings